This Research Guide will help you find information on surgical procedures in books, library databases, and websites.

 you may find this useful for finding illustrations and photographs; be sure that the information is from a credible source and appropriately up-to-date

-reliable, up-to-date health information from the National Institutes of Health and National Library of Medicine; includes surgery videos
+reliable, up-to-date health information from the National Library of Medicine (NLM), the world's largest medical library, which is part of the National Institutes of Health (NIH); includes surgery videos

 American Academy of Orthopaedic Surgeons' premier patient education resource that contains more than 400 articles on a wide range of musculoskeletal conditions, treatments and healthy living topics